On the low carb, high fat keto diet, your body enters ketosis, a state in which you burn fat as your main source of fuel rather than carbs.

 After starting the keto diet, it takes your body a few days to burn through its carbs, which are stored as glycogen in your liver and muscles.
 Once these carb stores are gone, you’ll switch to producing ketones from either dietary fat or stored body fat to burn as energy (

 At that point, you may have detectable levels of ketones in your blood.
-Blood ketone levels while on the keto diet typically range from 0.5–3.0 mg/dL (
+Blood ketone levels while on the keto diet typically range from 0.5 – 3.0 millimoles per liter (mmol/L) (

-These levels are the optimal range for nutritional ketosis, the state in which your body can utilize stored fat for energy most effectively, helping boost weight and fat loss (
+These levels are the optimal range for nutritional ketosis — the state in which your body can use stored fat for energy most effectively, helping boost weight and fat loss (

 Note that there’s a condition called diabetic ketoacidosis.
 It only occurs in people with diabetes and is characterized by extremely high levels of blood ketones alongside extremely high blood sugar levels (